You’re in the right place to get answers based on the most frequently asked questions in our store and also access some of our resources.

 How long should my wine be aged after bottling?

 This is another one of our most frequently asked questions.
-Each person’s tastes are different but as a general rule, our bottling and aging chart will suit most.
+Each person’s tastes are different but as a general rule, you can follow these guidelines:

 How many bottles of wine are in a batch?

-Each batch of dessert or ice wine style wine will make 30 half bottles (375 ml).
+Each batch of red, white, rosé or mist wine will make 30 standard size bottles (750 ml).

 How many batches of wine do I need for a big event?